 , Staff Member, St Philemon’s, Toxteth, Liverpool

 My church in Toxteth thinks of itself as a lifeboat crew!
 Jesus has rescued us from the drowning life of living without him.
 Now we're trying to help other people climb aboard to safety!
-I support and encourage my whole church family by doing the same reaching out to women and children across cultures through seeker Bible studies, playgroup, 121 Bible reading partnerships, Sunday club etc. Jesus has come to my rescue; now I love being part of his rescue team – making friends, sharing Jesus and watching lives change.
+I support and encourage my whole church family by doing the same reaching out to women and children across cultures through seeker Bible studies, playgroup, 121 Bible reading partnerships, Sunday club etc. I am excited at being involved in a newly planted church in the centre of Liverpool.
+Jesus has come to my rescue; now I love being part of his rescue team – making friends, sharing Jesus and watching lives change.

 A family from Central Asia

 Both graduates from University Divitia Gratiae (UDG) in Moldova, this family serves the Lord in exciting ways by reaching out to children in need, widows and those caught up in sex trafficking, by prison ministry and church planting, all in the name of the Lord Jesus Christ.

 “What an exciting list!
 Eastern Europe, Central Asia, India, Africa, International students, council estates, public schools, translation work, internet outreach – what a wonderful example to our church family of the sheer variety of ways to be involved with mission!
 We’re grateful for our MPs.”